-At the League of American Bicyclists, we are watching these developments with hope that automated vehicles will improve the safety of people who bike and walk, but also with concern as recent articles indicate that automated vehicles have difficulty detecting and reacting to people on bikes.
-With that in mind we are submitting the following comments to the FHWA and NHTSA requests for comment.
+At the League of American Bicyclists, we are engaging with these developments with hope that automated vehicles will improve the safety of people who bike and walk, but also with concern as recent articles indicate that automated vehicles have difficulty detecting and reacting to people on bikes.
+With that in mind we have submitted the following comments to the FHWA and NHTSA requests for comment.

 - Comment to FHWA Request for Information on Integration of Automated Driving Systems (ADS) into the Highway Transportation System

 - Comment to NHTSA Request for Comments on Removing Regulatory Barriers for Automated Vehicles

 You can learn more about our past advocacy and comments to USDOT policy by reading:

 - General comments submitted to NHTSA regarding vehicles sensing bicyclists: https://www.regulations.gov/document?D=NHTSA-2015-0119-0001